vosaul/status.im/source/research/ulc_in_details.md

 As it said the Ethereum code `light` (actually `fast` and `light`) client has `slow-but-light PoW verification`, but `full` has `fast-but-heavy`.
 The main difference is about that `full` client generates all the data needed to verify all block in an epoch, but light client calculates many values on-the-fly.

-The algorithm in details can be found in [Ethereum wiki](https://github.com/ethereum/wiki/wiki/Ethash).
+The detailed algorithm can be found on the [Ethereum wiki](https://github.com/ethereum/wiki/wiki/Ethash).

 The verification has 2 steps: init caches and verify.
 Let's describe them in details.